BlessingUb/CV/README.md

 **Moeserv Technical** (03/2018 - 12-2020)
 _Agile Business Analyst_
   - Worked on an AI chatbot and consumer messaging app that enabled the client to engage with their customers in a seamless, private, one to one and collaborative environment with full integration with their exisiting platform via text/audio.
-The messaging app makes API request to the centralised CRM and provided a personalised and customised experience for the end users, this led to an improvement in overall customer experience and the business   derived actionable insights from data to boost marketing efforts and investment.
+  - The product provided a personalised and customised experience for the end users, this led to an improvement in overall customer experience and the business   derived actionable insights from data to boost marketing efforts and investment.
-  - I was responsibile for creating the conversation flow for the bot, elicited requirements from stakeholders and fleshed out user stories from the epic created, created acceptance criteria for the dev team using Gherkins.
+  - Created the conversation flow for the bot, elicited requirements from stakeholders and fleshed out user stories from the epics, created acceptance criteria for the dev team using Gherkins, this led to improved efficiency for the development team.
   - Mapped out customer journeys using Process flow diagrams to aid the visualisation of user needs, creating the As-Is and To-be Models with the product vision in mind
   - Modified large user stories into manageable increments for execution by the development team
   - Translated the Business requirements into Functional and Non-Functional Requirements